askupasoftware/wp-dynamic-css/readme.txt

 The most obvious use case for this library is for creating stylesheets based on Customizer options.
 Using the special dynamic CSS syntax you can write CSS rules with variables that will be replaced by static values using a custom callback function that you provide.

+**As of version 1.0.2** this plugin supports multiple callback functions, thus making it safe to use by multiple plugins/themes at the same time.

 ### Basic Example

 First, add this to your `functions.php` file: